IBM/hyperprotect/tutorials/apache-httpd-ssl-offloading-rhel8.md

     - Client Certificate
     - Client Key
 - Access to a Certifcate Authority (CA) to create a Certificate from a CSR that being created using a  `private-key` created with the HSM
-- 2 x UUIDs - you can use an [UUID-Generator](https://www.uuidgenerator.net)
-  - UUID-#1 - for the Normal HSM user
-  - UUID-#2 - for the Anonymous HSM user

 ## Step 1.
 Prepare the server
 1. Logon to your `RHEL 8.10` server